ashishjain-repo/vue3.0/README.md

 Vue spinner is the library in the vue modules and can be installed and used to create spinners while loading.
 Use this command to install it: `npm install vue-spinner`.
 We can import mutiple types of Vue Spinner from that librabry and we will be implementing it on the JobListings.vue before content is loaded.

 ## Fetch single Job and Display Data
+To acheive and show data of the single job we are going to go on the `JobView.vue` page and import all the dependencies to configure the template based on the fetch result.
+And this is going to be where we will get result based on the sent id by the `HomeView.vue` or `JobViews.vue`.
+We are going to use `useRoute` to get the id passed by the browser, by creating a variable with that function and get the id by this `variable.params.id` we are using id specifically because we mentioned id in the route to get the value in our router.